The psychic connection between the six is abruptly cut as an intruder eerily states that they have entered.

 “Right here, sir.”
 Wilhelm nodded as he rounded the mound of bodies casually with Otto.

-Pale-faced, blue-faced men and women laid there, stiff like porcelain.
+Pale-faced, blue-faced men and women laid there, cold like porcelain.
 Limbs were entangled with limbs.
 Eyes stared out vacant and glass-like, like the eyes of dolls.
 Dark red caked the ground below.
 Inhuman.
 Really, like dolls.

 This wasn’t like the times she had seen through Werner’s, Maria’s, Cadence’s, and Jericho’s eyes.
 No, she was here.
 And the smell was…